Life Expectancy Of Vinyl Windows In Houston

 How Do Vinyl Windows Measure Up?

 While vinyl windows are one of the most popular choices among most Houston homeowners, it doesn’t mean there aren’t alternatives.
 In fact, there are several—that doesn’t mean they are better alternatives though.
 When it comes to the greatest balance of availability, longevity, and affordability—vinyl wins hands down.
 But, let’s take a look at the other alternatives so you can make an educated choice for yourself.

 Wood Windows vs. Vinyl

-Wood windows do still have their place in Houston homes—specifically historically accurate landmark homes.
+Solid wood windows do still have their place in Houston homes—specifically historically accurate landmark homes.
 For example, if you own a historic home and are keeping the look accurate you would need appropriate décor.
 In cases such as those, wood windows would give the most accurate look to the home.
-However, even though wood offers superior aesthetics, their efficiency is horrible and their lifespan is about 10 years less than vinyl or more.
+However, even though wood offers superior aesthetics, its efficiency is horrible and its lifespan is about 10 years less than vinyl or more.
 Also, wood windows are subject to rotting, very susceptible warping, and also tend to shrink and expand with heat and cold.

 On the other hand, quality vinyl windows won’t rot and will last for up to 40 years with good maintenance.

 When it comes to metal windows, aluminum is the #1 choice for metal windows.
 While its lifespan can be about equal to vinyl, its durability is the complete opposite.
 Aluminum, to put it simply—is weak and prone to damage.